Protests against the war in Afghanistan: 2011

 On February 12, 2011, the British newspaper The Guardian published a letter from the NGO War on Want and others, asking its readers to email the word "Yes" to register that they want their country to withdraw its troops from Afghanistan.
-The campaign is ongoing and the charity plans to present the names received to the British government as a sign of the British public's opposition to the war.

 On October 7, 2011, the 10th anniversary of the U.S.-led invasion of Afghanistan, over 200 protesters demonstrated outside the White House, denouncing the war, carrying model drones, and demanding an immediate pullout of the Western military forces from that country.

 Hundreds of American war veterans and their families and anti-war protesters marched to Martin Luther King Jr. Memorial in Washington, D.C., carrying signs saying "Fund jobs, not war!" and "Wars are poor chisels for peaceful tomorrows."
 Speakers included three women from Afghanistan representing the group "Afghans for Peace".

 Ten long years that we have engaged in war, dropping bombs, killing people, spending trillions of dollars.

 We are not listening to Dr. King's words.